elzurdo/elzurdo.github.io/_posts/2022-06-29-precision-is-the-goal.md

 <img width="659" alt="Screenshot 2022-09-15 at 07 38 40" src="https://user-images.githubusercontent.com/6064016/190332304-4c9d4002-d3f8-4601-bb97-0772fceefe5c.png">

+Consider this text if needed and to further edit

+The popular is Null Hypothesis Significance Test method (NHST) is known to be notoriously confusing in such that it may be used only to "rule out the null hypothesis" or "**not** rule out the null hypothesis", but never "accept the null hypothesis" (or alternatives).
+This is due to known limitations of the Frequentist approach (TBD link).
+The more descriptive Bayesian methods, however, may be used to accept (and reject) hypothesises.
+If not careful, however, also Bayesian methods may introduce confirmation bias, as we show below.

 ## Bayesian is Better but does not Magically Rid of Bias